ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 4. **background**:

     This is an optional layer that contains all non-responsive elements of the image.
-This layer can be called anything (other than “text” or the name of a clickable sublayer).
-It is ignored by the Infographiq Javascript.
-We reccomend calling it "background" though.
+This layer can be called anything (other than “text” or the name of a clickable sub-layer).
+It is ignored by the JAI Vectors Javascript.
+We recommend calling it "background" though.

 5. **mobile** continued:

     Step 1: Expand the layers for "icons" using the ">" toggle next to the word.
-Then, select the four sublayers; octopus, bird, boat, & shark under by clicking on the top option "octopus", then while holding the "shift" key, click on the bottom option "shark".
-You should see all four sublayers highlighted in light blue.
-You can realease the shift key.
+Then, select the four sub-layers; octopus, bird, boat, & shark under by clicking on the top option "octopus", then while holding the "shift" key, click on the bottom option "shark".
+You should see all four sub-layers highlighted in light blue.
+You can release the shift key.

     Step 2: In the top right corner of the "Layers" window, click on the three stacked bars to expand the options menu and select "Duplicate Selection".
     <img src="updated_images/image7-illustrator.png" alt="Alt Text" width="80%" height="80%">

-    Step 3: Next, with the four orginal sublayers still selected, hover the mouse on top of them then click and hold them, then "drag and drop" them directly over the "mobile" layer.
+    Step 3: Next, with the four original sub-layers still selected, hover the mouse on top of them then click and hold them, then "drag and drop" them directly over the "mobile" layer.
 You will see that they will be moved to the "mobile" layer section.
     <img src="updated_images/image8-illustrator.png" alt="Alt Text" width="80%" height="80%">

     **Considerations:**